New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 Couldn't find your question?
 Call Corinne directly on 02 9858 5333 or email director@westrydeldc.nsw.edu.au.

-All daily meals, cooked on site by our chef Lorna: breakfast, morning tea, a hot cooked lunch, afternoon tea, and a late snack for children still here at 5pm.
+All 5 daily meals, cooked on site by our chef Lorna: breakfast, morning tea, a hot cooked lunch, afternoon tea, and a late afternoon snack.
 The education program.
 Cancer Council Kids 50+ sunscreen.
-For children in the Joeys and Jungle rooms, disposable nappies are also included.
+A bucket hat.
+For children in the Joeys and Jungle rooms, disposable nappies and baby formula are also included.

 Parents pack a change of clothes, a sleep comforter if your child uses one, and a labelled water bottle.
 That's it.

 7:00am to 6:00pm, Monday to Friday.
-We're open 50 weeks of the year and close for public holidays and two weeks at Christmas.
+We're open 50 weeks of the year and close for public holidays and 2 weeks at Christmas.

 Yes.
-Most Australian families with children in care receive some level of subsidy from Services Australia, calculated based on combined family income, activity levels and the type of care.
+Most Australian families with children in care receive some level of subsidy from Services Australia, based on combined family income and the type of care.
+From 5 January 2026, all CCS-eligible families get a baseline of at least 72 subsidised hours per fortnight (the 3-Day Guarantee), regardless of activity.
+Some families can access up to 100 hours.
 We can talk you through what your subsidy is likely to look like during your tour.

 Yes.
 Because our cook prepares meals on site every day, we accommodate dietary requirements directly in the kitchen rather than asking families to bring food in.
 Tell us what your child needs at enrolment and we'll plan around it.
 We're a nut-aware centre.

 Easily!
 In the Joeys Room, we work to your baby's routine, not ours.
-Bring in expressed milk or formula in clearly labelled bottles, and we'll prepare and warm them as part of your child's regular feeding rhythm.
-If you'd like us to make up bottles fresh each time using formula you provide, we do that too.
+We provide standard infant formula, and the educators prepare and warm bottles as part of your child's regular feeding rhythm.
+If you'd prefer your baby to use a specific brand of formula, or to drink expressed milk, please bring those in labelled and we'll use them.
 Sleep happens in cots when each child is ready, on their own schedule.
 The educators in this room are practised at this; you're not the first family they've helped settle.

 Book a tour